Access assurance location dashboard

 Client IP Type.
 The type of IP address of the user such as public or private.

 City and country.
-The locations from where the user has logged on to Citrix Virtual Apps and Desktops.
+The locations from where the user has logged on to virtual apps or virtual desktops.

 Device ID.
 The identity code of the user device.

 OS name.
 The operating system on the user device.
-For more information, see Self-service search for Citrix Virtual Apps and Desktops.
+For more information, see Self-service search for Apps and Desktops.

 OS version.
 The version of the operating system on the user device.
-For more information, see Self-service search for Citrix Virtual Apps and Desktops.
+For more information, see Self-service search for Apps and Desktops.

 OS extra information- Any additional information of the operating system such as build numbers, service packs, and patches.
-For more information, see Self-service search for Citrix Virtual Apps and Desktops.
+For more information, see Self-service search for Apps and Desktops.

 Workspace app version.
 The build version of Citrix Workspace app or Citrix Receiver.